 What Gatsby Believed

 Gatsby believed that if he could recreate a beautiful location, if he was rich enough to give Daisy anything she wanted, and if he could make her remember when they fell in love, then he could gain back Daisy, and together they’ll live happily ever after.

 With Gatsby’s death, his dream dies with him.
-This gives the book a quite fatalistic and depressing tone that regardless of all that Gatsby did and planned for, he would never have Daisy in his new world.
+This gives the book a quite fatalistic and depressing tone that regardless of all that Gatsby did and planned for ( read more on the tone of The Great Gatsby ), he would never have Daisy in his new world.

 Let’s see more about what Gatsby believed in and the symbolisms that F. Scott Fitzgerald used.